maxvfischer/DIY-CNC-machine/README.md

 | A (mirrored Y)  | 1.68A   | 1.68/2 = 0.84V |
 | Z               | 1.68A   | 1.68/2 = 0.84V |

 To measure the VRef of each stepper driver, the red test probe was connected to the screw on top of the stepper driver, and the black test probe was connected to the second bottom left pin (GND).
-The screw was then rotated to adjust the VRef to the appropriate voltage (0.84V).
+The screw was then rotated to adjust the VRef to the appropriate voltage (~0.84V).

 ![vref_stepper_drivers_9](./images/build/frame/vref_stepper_drivers_9.jpg)

 ![vref_stepper_drivers_10](./images/build/frame/vref_stepper_drivers_10.jpg)

-### Attach Arduino and solder USB connection
+### Attach Arduino and solder USB cable

 The CNC shield was removed from the Arduino and the Arduino was attached to the back plate of the small electronic box using the small M3 screws unscrewed from the geared stepper motors.
 The USB cable was left inserted in the Arduino, as there was no space to insert it afterwards.